 Denial of the use of certain University facilities or of the right to participate in certain activities or to exercise certain privileges.

 The student is in official jeopardy.
 The commission of a serious offense while on probation will normally result in suspension or expulsion.
 A student on probation may not participate in a Year or Term Abroad, or hold leadership or officer positions in any registered Yale College student organization, any varsity athletic team or club sport, or any other organization that receives University funds.
 Additional terms of probation may be enforced by the Executive Committee or the UWC in individual cases.

 Separation from the University for a stated period of time.
 A suspended student forfeits all privileges of enrollment, including residence, attendance at classes, participation in organized extracurricular activities, and use of University libraries as well as of athletic and other facilities.
 Suspension may require petition for reinstatement.
-A suspended student may not return to campus during the period of suspension for any reason unless he or she receives express written permission in advance from his or her residential college head or dean, or from the dean of student affairs, Camille Lizarríbar.
+A suspended student may not return to campus during the period of suspension for any reason unless he or she receives express written permission in advance from his or her residential college head or dean, or from the dean of student affairs.
 Students on suspension during the spring and the subsequent fall term are not eligible to participate in the Yale Summer Session or any Yale-sponsored activities or programs over the summer.
 Suspended students may not use outside course credits earned during the period of their suspension for Yale College credit.
 Suspension shall be recorded on the academic transcript.

 Permanent separation from the University.
 Expulsion shall be recorded on the academic transcript.